021hossein/auto-music-channel/README.md

 - `CLIENT_ID`: Spotify client ID from your Spotify developer account.
 - `CLIENT_SECRET`: Spotify client secret from your Spotify developer account.
 - `BOT_TOKEN`: Telegram bot token obtained from the BotFather.
-- `CHAT_ID`: Telegram channel ID where you want to send the synced songs.
+- `CHAT_ID`: Telegram channel ID where you want to send the songs.
-- `PLAYLIST_URI`: Spotify playlist URI that you want to sync.
+- `PLAYLIST_URIS`: Comma-separated list of Spotify playlist URIs
 - `INTERVAL`: (optional) Sync interval in seconds.
 Default is 60 seconds.
 - `MAX_CONCURRENT_TASKS`: (optional) Maximum number of concurrent tasks.
 Default is 5.